buergerservice-org/MyPersoDoor/README.md

 -------------
 requirements:
 -------------
-Raspberry Pi with Raspberry Pi OS bullseye (atm only in testversion avaiable but will be released soon)
+Raspberry Pi with Raspberry Pi OS bullseye
+atm (End 2021) its only in testversion avaiable but will be released soon https://forums.raspberrypi.com/viewtopic.php?f=29&t=317888 )
 program workflowClient for the admin
 AusweisApp2
 cardreader or smartphone with AusweisApp2 on the same WLAN (connect in AusweisApp2-GUI)